eccentricOrange/personal-blogs/docs/tools.md

 Read more from [Google's support page](https://support.google.com/docs/answer/190843).

-### Version control systems and Git
+### History tracking in source code with Git
 However, software (source code) files are a little different.
-Firstly, they're very simple [text files](/misconceptions#deeper-dive-into-types-of-files) so it is impractical to integrate something as complex as a history pane into the file itself.
+Firstly, they're very simple [text files](#deeper-dive-into-types-of-files) so it is impractical to integrate something as complex as a history pane into the file itself.
 Secondly, software projects are often made up of many files.

 So, most version control systems (like Git) store the history in a separate location, and provide a way to view and revert changes across many files.
 In fact, Git is capable of keeping track of content (such as a variable or function name) across the various files in a project \[[source](https://www.youtube.com/watch?v=idLyobOhtO4)\].
 In the case of Git, this history is stored in a `.git` folder in the root of the project.
 You can see that I have one even for this website: